-Swiss machining is a manufacturing technique that offers specialized tool cutting designed to turn metal stock into complex, slender or delicate components which require tight tolerances.
-Swiss machining generally refers to the Swiss designed CNC operated lathe that turns parts in a radial motion as it cuts the workpiece.
+What is Swiss machining?
+Swiss machining is a manufacturing technique that offers specialized tool cutting designed to turn metal stock into complex, slender, or delicate components that require tight tolerances.
+Swiss machining generally refers to the Swiss-designed CNC-operated lathe that turns parts in a radial motion as it cuts the workpiece.
 The process is not only cost-effective, but it presents increased precision over other similar methods.

 Where is Swiss Machining Used?

-Swiss machining can produce small, intricate parts in high-volume for a number of industries, predominantly automotive, medical, defense, and electronics related sectors.
-Parts produced by Swiss machining are found in medical devices, optical equipment, firing pins, shafts, timepieces, connecting components for electronic devices and aerospace parts, and much more.
+Swiss machining can produce small, intricate parts in high-volume for a number of industries, predominantly automotive, medical, defense, and electronics-related sectors.
+Parts produced by this type of machining are found in medical devices, optical equipment, firing pins, shafts, timepieces, connecting components for electronic devices and aerospace parts, and much more.

-CNC Swiss style machining has the capability to machine longer, slender and more complex parts with incredible accuracy, efficiency and throughput.
+CNC Swiss-style machining has the capability to machine longer, slender, and more complex parts with incredible accuracy, efficiency, and throughput.
 The technology is used widely in the medical industry where highly exacted standards are necessary for components such as surgical screws and tools.
-But other industries besides the surgical tools and devices used in the medical field benefit from parts and components produced by Swiss machining – aerospace, computers and IT, electronics, energy and fuel systems, precision timing, and defense systems all rely on the advantages that Swiss machining offers.
-Implants, shafts, contact pins, housings, inserts, and sockets are all commonly created via Swiss machining.
+But other industries besides the surgical tools and devices used in the medical field benefit from parts and components produced by Swiss machining – aerospace, computers and IT, electronics, energy and fuel systems, precision timing, and defense systems all rely on the advantages that this technique offers.
+Implants, shafts, contact pins, housings, inserts, and sockets are all commonly created via this type of machining.

 Swiss Lathe Capabilities

-From small runs of a few hundred pieces up to hundreds of thousands, CNC Swiss machining allows designers to manufacture complex components on one machine.
-High-volume production runs with Swiss machining can cover numerous processes, including, milling, threading, drilling, boring, turning and other custom requirements.
+From small runs of a few hundred pieces up to hundreds of thousands, Swiss CNC machining allows designers to manufacture complex components on one machine.
+High-volume production runs with this machining can cover numerous processes, including, milling, threading, drilling, boring, turning, and other custom requirements.
 One machine can perform several operations at once in a shorter period of time while offering designers more control in the production of complex parts.

 Where Does Swiss Turning Come From?